sergiodxa/remix-utils/README.md

 };
 ```

-The `useShouldHydrate` hook will detect `hydrate` is a function and call it using the route data.
+The `useShouldHydrate` hook will detect `hydrate` as a function and call it using the route data.

 ### Body Parser

-These utilities let you parse the request body with a simple function call, you can parse it to a string, a URLSearchParams instance or an object.
+These utilities let you parse the request body with a simple function call.
+You can parse it to a string, a URLSearchParams instance, or an object.

 #### toString

-This functino receives the whole request and returns a promise with the body as a string.
+This function receives the whole request and returns a promise with the body as a string.

 ```ts
 import { bodyParser, redirectBack } from "remix-utils/server";